jfalkinburg/ECE383_slides/L21/slides.md

 ## PicoBlaze Overview

 - 8-Bit Xilinx Microprocessor
-- 26 Spartan-6 Slices – Can use lots of them in a single design!
+- 26 Spartan-6 Slices - Can use lots of them in a single design!
 - Up to 4096 instructions (configurable)
 - 105 MHz on Spartan 6 (-2)
-- 52 – 119 MIPS
+- 52 - 119 MIPS
-- Can go to “sleep”
+- Can go to "sleep"

+## PicoBlaze Overview

 ![PicoBlaze Overview](picoblazeOverview.jpg)